jephthah-orobia/unflare/docs/examples/hello-user.md

 2. Understand the concept of routing requests.
 3. Learn how to acquire necessary assets (i.e., `req` and `res`) via object destructuring.
 4. Understand `req` as a `RequestInspector` and `res` as a `ResponseFactory`.
+5. Retrieve information by users when they submit a form.
 5. Learn how to set cookies.
 6. Deploy your “Hello, {user}!” site.